faree2468/parallel-programmingg/README.md

 ```

 Reduce is used here to collect all the partial sums, combines them with MPI_SUM function and stores the final result on rank 0

+Rank 0 only needs to deallocate resources because it's the only process that allocated global array.
+Other processes never allocated it and only work with their local ones.